zacharymarlowe101/Lil_Robo_Vs_The_Shrooms/docs/GameCodeDetails/GameCodeDetailsSubSections/ScriptingEngineSubSections/script-details.md

 Since all three triggers share the same existence flag, setting the `hasLostBall` flag removes all three.

 This script is attached to all three trigger instances that surround the starting area by the player's house.
-You can see how this is done in the `TestMap` class in the `Maps` package (the script is passed into each Trigger's constructor):
+You can see how this is done in the `EnemyMap1` class in the `Maps` package (the script is passed into each Trigger's constructor):

 ```java
 @Override